connor4312/cockatiel/readme.md

 We provide a couple extra utilities around events as well.

-### `Event.toPromise(event[, cancellationToken])`
+### `Event.toPromise(event[, signal])`

 Returns a promise that resolves once the event fires.
-Optionally, you can pass in a [CancellationToken](#cancellationtoken) to control when you stop listening, which will reject the promise with a `TaskCancelledError` if it's not already resolved.
+Optionally, you can pass in an [AbortSignal](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal) to control when you stop listening, which will reject the promise with a `TaskCancelledError` if it's not already resolved.

 ```js
 import { Event } from 'cockatiel';